Nikon D7100 vs Sony RX100 V

 It is notable that the D7100 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
 In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D7100 vs Sony RX100 V

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Sony RX100 V – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.